tc39/notes/es6/2014-04/apr-9.md

 LH: So you're not comfortable giving consensus at this point, based on your actual experience.
 ...Concern that consensus blocking this late

-RWS: Propose that we don't move to stage 3, but I want a commitment from Yehuda that to prioritize working through the remaining issues.
+RWN: Propose that we don't move to stage 3, but I want a commitment from Yehuda that to prioritize working through the remaining issues.

 YK: Confirm

-RWS: We should view this as feedback for the new process
+RWN: We should view this as feedback for the new process

 YK: There was feedback, but no action

-RWS: There have been many updates and if there were issues, that was on you to follow up...
+RWN: There have been many updates and if there were issues, that was on you to follow up...
 If there is criticism, it needs to be on record.

 AWB: In addition to meeting notes record, file bugs to track progress